logicplace/pm-dev-docs/hardware/cpu/lcd_controller.md

   * `PRC_MODE |= COPY_ENABLE;` to enable rendering & frame copy
   * `PRC_MODE &= ~COPY_ENABLE;` to disable rendering entirely (TODO: confirm)

-When the controller reaches this step, it assumes the frame buffer stored at $1000+ is ready, and sends it via [LCD commands](./registers/lcd.md#direct-lcd-control) to the LCD driver over a serial connection.
+When the controller reaches this step, it assumes the frame buffer stored at $1000+ is ready, and sends it via [LCD commands](./registers/lcd.md#direct-lcd-control) to the LCD driver over a parallel connection.
 The copy routine sends the commands one would expect:

 1. [Set page](../lcd/cmd/3.md) to 0
 2. [Set column](../lcd/cmd/4.md) (hi then lo) to 0